postmatic/epoch/readme.txt

 - Updated French translation.
 - Integration with Crowd Control for showing/hiding report link on hover (desktop only).
 - Added security to moderation calls.
+- Adding the groundwork for some major performance improvements.
+More coming soon.

 = 1.0.6.1 =